 We all know that intimacy goes out of the window when communication is compromised and couples become distant.
 That is a given but pregnancy throws other curveballs.
 One of those curveballs is insecurity.

 As a woman’s body changes and her tummy grows, she can start to feel undesirable.
 Men may also avoid intimacy due to a fear of hurting the baby.
 All reasons are understandable but couples must maintain the passion.

 Sex is how mates stay physically and emotionally connected.

 Resolving these common marriage problems during pregnancy

 Notice the pattern?
-Marital problems really have a domino effect.
+Being pregnant and depressed about a relationship really has a domino effect.
 Fortunately, couples can stop these issues in their tracks.

 Lack of Communication